STARS-Design-Track-2023/silly-synthesizer/README.md

 ## Silly Synthesizer
-Description of functionality, how to use it, and any supporting equipment required
-//This project uses SystemVerilog to create a simple synthesizer.
+Description of functionality, how to use it, and any supporting equipment required This project uses SystemVerilog to create a simple synthesizer.
 The design will be able to interface with a speaker!

 ## Pin Layout
 Put all the GPIO pin numbers, i/o/io determination, and labels